semirm-dev/go-playground/README.md

 * race-condition, logical incorrectness, nondeterministic order leads to different output each time
 * data-race, concurrent read + write, will crash application
-* deadlock, two threads wait for each other to unlock, infinitely waiting for each other
+* deadlock, two threads wait for each other to unlock, infinitely waiting for each other (mutex)

 #### goroutine leaking
 When a goroutine hangs without returning, the space in memory